Dino Imperial

-Dino Ricardo Kilates (born April 9, 1988), known professionally as Dino Imperial, is a Filipino actor, Currently playing "Francis Escalera" aka "Diamond" in the series Incognito.
-In 2023 played the role of "JP" in the action-drama series FPJ's Batang Quiapo.
-Also works in the nightlife industry as Club MC, commercial model and radio disk jockey.
+Dino Ricardo Kilates (born April 9, 1988), known professionally as Dino Imperial, is a Filipino actor.
+In 2023, he played the role of "JP" in the action-drama series FPJ's Batang Quiapo.
+He also works in the nightlife industry as Club MC, commercial model, and radio disk jockey.
 He was a member of ABS-CBN's circle of homegrown talents named Star Magic, ABS-CBN's Talent Management & Development Center and starred in Star Magic Presents: Abt Ur Luv.

+Career

 In 2010, Imperial left Star Magic and joined Viva Artists Agency.
 Enrique Gil took over his spot in Star Magic's Gigger Boys segment in ASAP XV.

 In his radio career, Imperial currently works with radio station Wave 89.1.
 In music, he works under his alias DZ SVG (pronounced Dizzy Savage), and is part of the underground hip-hop collective Bawal Clan.